Shipstr/junior-backend-code-challenge/README.md

   * Name of company
   * A flat shipping rate

-#### Rates
-A model to represent shipping rates that each provider has (different from the provider's flat rate).
-  * Rate (per kilo)
-  * Origin, as two-letter country code
-  * Destination, as two-letter country code
-  * Relationship to the shipping provider

 #### Requirements
 * Create a way to load the attached data into the data store.
 Via console is fine.
 * Make sure all the rates are stored.